CHTJonas/runbooks/README.md

 If you come up with a new script based on what's here that you think other people will like then please contribute it back to the community.

 # Installation
-Clone the repo and you're all set to go!
-I usually tend to run something like:
+To clone the repo I usually tend to run something along the lines of:
 ```
 git clone https://github.com/CHTJonas/runbooks.git /usr/local/scripts
 ```

 # Setup
-*Coming soon...*
+1. `cd /usr/local/scripts`
+2. `echo "friendly-machine-nickname" > name`
+3. `cp secrets/example secrets/friendly-machine-nickname`
+4. `nano secrets/friendly-machine-nickname`
+5. You're away!

+If you're really clever you could even setup a submodule for the secrets directory to share it across multiple machines and track changes!
+If you do then make sure the repository resides somewhere safe & secure on a server you own ie. *NOT* on GitHub or GitLab (not even private repos).

 # Contributing
 Bug reports and feature suggestrions can go to GitHub [issues](https://github.com/CHTJonas/roomballot/issues).